pubkey/rxdb/docs-src/schema-validation.md

 ### validate-ajv

 A validation-module that does the schema-validation.
 This one is using [ajv](https://github.com/epoberezkin/ajv) as validator which is a bit faster.
-Better compliant to the jsonschema-standart but also has a bigger build-size.
+Better compliant to the jsonschema-standard but also has a bigger build-size.

 ```javascript
 import { wrappedValidateAjvStorage } from 'rxdb/plugins/validate-ajv';